renansz/URochester/CSC453/project_ast.md

 #### What's been done so far ####
 - python code: `tree.py` hosted in github
-  - this program generates the AST,
+  - this program generates the `AST`,
-  - parses it to a format that the d3.js library can plot as a "collapsible" tree
+  - parses it to a format that the `d3.js` library can plot as a "collapsible" tree
-  - generate the json output from that and save it in a place that my webserver read it as its input data
+  - generate the `JSON` output from a given input and save it in a place that my webserver reads it as its input data
+  - the webpage then just renders it making use of the `d3.js` tree visualization type.
 - link to the website: http://renansz.no-ip.org:8080/index3.html
-  - It's already collapsible and the step-by-step visualization can be easy done
+  - It's already collapsible/expandable and the step-by-step visualization can be easily done.

-  - But....
-I need a way to store the intermediate steps (show in class)
+#### Next steps ####
+- The expand/collapse actions are working but not as I intended to.
+- I need to recursively walk through all the nodes in the same sequence as the python byte code generator in order to get the intermediate results right.
+  - Ex: `x + ( y + z )`
+    - The deepest `BinOp` node should display `y + z` when collapsed and the parent BinOp should display `x + ( y + z )` when collapsed.
+    - When expanded they all should display their "ast" type as their labels.
+    - I want to do the same with all the `Store`, `Load`, `Assign`, etc codes, but I think they will be easy when the `BinOps` were done.
+  - Make sure that the interface is dumb.
+Don't put logic on javascript (maybe just the expanded/collapsed conditions)
+  - Use assertions on the code to verify the steps and also make it easier to implement future `ast` types
+  - The initial state should be all expanded.